 Tankless systems often have an LCD display that allows you to easily and quickly change the temperature of your water to your preferred heat level.

-Water Carrier Power Sources
+Water Heater Power Sources

 So for caravans, there are two main types of water heater, but they both have the potential to have the same power sources.
 Depending on the quality of your unit, you’ll either be restricted to one power source or have two options: